National Cathedral: Ghana is not willed to any individual – Henry Osei Akoto

 In an interview with Don Kwabena Prah on Happy98.9 FM’s “Epa Hoa Daben” socio-political talk show, Henry Osei Akoto reiterated he is not against building a temple but, “How can someone make a personal promise and tie it on the rest of us?”

 “Ghana isn’t for anyone or willed to anyone.
 It belongs to every one of us and our responsibility is to stay and build this country in peace.
-The government says they are going to build a temple and this NPP government has committed over GHC400m to the project.
+Government says they are going to build a temple and this NPP gov’t has committed over GHC400m to the project.
 I’m not and I can’t speak against the church but over 400m cedis is a bad decision and very extreme,” he said.

 “How much do we owe our ladies in the school feeding programme who cook and feed our children?
 We are talking about Ghanaians and for that our kids in these schools who could be the future leaders of their generation,” he added.